pzhao12test5/incubator-hivemall/docs/gitbook/misc/prediction.md

 		- The following losses are mainly designed for regression but can sometimes be useful in classification as well:
 		  - SquaredLoss (synonym: squared)
 		  - QuantileLoss (synonym: quantile)
-		  - EpsilonInsensitiveLoss (synonym: epsilon_insensitive)
+		  - EpsilonInsensitiveLoss (synonym: epsilon_intensitive)
-		  - SquaredEpsilonInsensitiveLoss (synonym: squared_epsilon_insensitive)
+		  - SquaredEpsilonInsensitiveLoss (synonym: squared_epsilon_intensitive)
 		  - HuberLoss (synonym: huber)

 - Regularization function: `-reg`, `-regularization`